Divorce Alimony in Wisconsin

 • Does this partner have custodial responsibilities of any child?

-• The money and duration essential for this partner to attain adequate education and training to find suitable job
+• The money and duration essential for this partner to attain adequate education and training to find a suitable job.

-• The relative educational levels of both spouse at the moment of marriage as well as at the moment the filing of the divorce took place
+• The relative educational levels of both spouses at the moment of marriage as well as at the moment of filing for the divorce.

 • During the divorce settlement, how has the distribution of property taken place?